arangodb/docs/3.7/graphs-pregel.md

 ### Connected Components

-There are three algorithms to find connected components in a graph.
+There are three algorithms to find connected components in a graph:

-If your graph is effectively undirected (you have edges in both directions) then the simple connected components algorithm is suitable.
+1. If your graph is effectively undirected (you have edges in both directions) then the simple **connected components** algorithm named `"connectedcomponents"` is suitable.

-This is a very simple and fast algorithm, which will only work correctly on undirected graphs.
+   It is a very simple and fast algorithm, but will only work correctly on undirected graphs.
 Your results on directed graphs may vary, depending on how connected your components are.

-To find **weakly connected components** (WCC) you can use the algorithm named "wcc".
+2. To find **weakly connected components** (WCC) you can use the algorithm named `"wcc"`.
-Weakly connected components means that there exists a path from every vertex pair in that component.
+   Weakly connected means that there exists a path from every vertex pair in that component.

-This algorithm will work on directed graphs but requires a greater amount of traffic between your DBServers.
+   This algorithm will work on directed graphs but requires a greater amount of traffic between your DB-Servers.

-To find **strongly connected components** (SCC) you can use the algorithm named "scc".
-Both algorithms will assign a component ID to each vertex.
+3. To find **strongly connected components** (SCC) you can use the algorithm named `"scc"`.

-In the case of SCC a component means every vertex is reachable from any other vertex in the same component.
+   Strongly connected means every vertex is reachable from any other vertex in the same component.

-The algorithm is more complex than the WCC algorithm and requires more RAM, because each vertex needs to store much more state.
+   The algorithm is more complex than the WCC algorithm and requires more memory, because each vertex needs to store much more state.
 Consider using WCC if you think your data may be suitable for it.

+All above algorithms will assign a component ID to each vertex.

 ```javascript
 var pregel = require("@arangodb/pregel");

 // connected components
 pregel.start("connectedcomponents", "graphname")